 I wasn’t OK with getting winded unloading the groceries from the car.
 I wasn’t OK with my blood tests showing pre-diabetic conditions.
 I wasn’t OK with having borderline high blood pressure and a sluggish thyroid.
 I wasn’t OK with the 30 extra pounds.
 Gone were the feelings of being a powerful, vigorous body.

 I knew change wasn’t going to happen by magic.
 “Life doesn’t come with a remote.
 You have to change yourself.”
 I had to get up off of the couch and take a few steps.

 My cure for negative body image was exercise.
 I know, I know, it’s a dirty 8 letter word.
 Chew on this for awhile, let it simmer in your brain.
 We’ll explore exercise and sexual health later.

-Mr. Muscle and I began to pray together, out loud.
+Mr. Muscle (a.k.a.
+Dave, my husband) and I began to pray together, out loud.
 It was uncomfortable at first.
 With consistency, it didn’t take long for it to be wonderful bonding time with our Lord and very comforting.
 It went a long way in helping us emotionally connect, too.
 (See Best Kept Secret to Lift Low Libido.)

 He counts our tears and preserves them.
 He is a kind and compassionate Lord.
 God cares about every detail of our lives.
-Since he does care about every aspect, when I go through low libido episodes, I pray about it.
+Since he does care about every aspect, when I go through seasons of low libido, I pray about it.
 I have prayed for my libido to improve, for my husband’s libido to dimish, and everything in between.
-The most effective prayer is when I pray over:
+The most effective prayer is when I pray prayers of thanksgiving.

-I was finally on my way to re-claim my Sexy…… AND you can be on your way, too, beautiful friends!
+I was finally on my way to re-claim my Sexy.
+You can be on your way to sexy, too, beautiful friends!

 My prayers are with you radiant readers, that your marriage can be a beacon for your children and others to see Christ shining through.